Saranyajothy/jk-occupational-therapy/README.md

 # Website structure
 ## Features
-- The site has a header with logo and footer.
+- The site has a header navbar with logo and footer.

 - The site has three pages which are easy to navigate.